KQM-git/TCL/docs/evidence/general-mechanics/lifeskills.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_880089241252667452_884462363280035900_transcript-ayaka-na-infinite-ice-bridge.html)

 **Theory:**
-Ayaka can infinitely sprint across large bodies of water using her dash and infused basic attacks to freeze the water for herself.
+Ayaka can infinitely sprint across large bodies of water using her dash and infused basic attacks to Freeze the water for herself.
 Anemo Resonance is recommended, I'm pretty sure, for adequate stamina regeneration; Ayaka has time for about four basic attacks before you should dash again to avoid falling into the water.

 **Evidence:**
 [Video](https://youtu.be/n475K-3MN50)